heptarch/heptarch.github.io/drafts/demon.md

 piping leans forward, as if bowing.
 The ball grows larger and a constellation of twelve teardrops appears around it, dancing, Susan thought, like angels on the head of a pin.
-But then the teardrops lengthen inward into spikes, impaling the ball through its corners; Susan gasps.
+Or perhaps demons: the teardrops lengthen inward into spikes, impaling the ball through its corners; Susan gasps.
 The spikes push through to the opposite side, and the whole figure convulses, shivering forth into new, more elaborate patchworks, like a